americanoame/Refactor-SEO/README.md

 ```
- its maketing website that helps to promote the company Heriseon throuth a seaching engin
- automonisation and social media marketing.
+ its marketing website that helps to promote the company Heriseon throuth search engine optimization and social media marketing.
 ```